TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheCommandline/Index.rst

       -c rebuild_needed 1 \
       -T unlock

-To remove all temporary data of previous builds use `--clean-but 5` to keep the recent five or `--clean-but 0` to remove all::
+To remove all temporary data of previous builds use `--clean-but 5`, for example, to keep the recent five or `--clean-but 0` to remove all::

    (venv)user@srv123:~$  tct run RenderDocumentation \